Skip to main content

 Don't sleep on Buy It Now listings

 Not everything goes through an auction.
 Several programs offer fixed-price "Buy It Now" experiences where you pay a set number of points and you're in.
 No bidding war, no waiting for a close date.
+Right now there are 847 fixed-price Buy It Now experiences live across all the programs we track.

 These tend to move fast, especially the ones priced reasonably.
 Checking PointAuctions.com regularly (or just browsing the live auctions and Buy It Now listings) is the best way to catch them.